sendmebits/battify/README.md

 I was frustrated with bloated bluetooth vendor software when all I wanted was a simple low battery warning notification so I built **Battify**.

+## Download

+Standalone app zip file include with each version in the <a href=https://github.com/sendmebits/battify/releases>releases</a> page.
+Download and unzip to the folder of your choice and it will run from there.

 ## Features

 - **System Tray Integration**: Runs quietly in the system tray